SAFEHR-data/PIXL/pixl_dcmd/README.md

 The `pixl_dcmd` package provides helper functions for de-identifying DICOM data.
 It is currently only used by the [`orthanc-anon` plugin](../orthanc/orthanc-anon/plugin/pixl.py).

-The reason for having this as a separate package instead of having the functionality in `pixl_core` is because `orthanc` requires Python 3.9, whereas the rest of PIXL is on 3.10 or higher.

-Specifically, the `pixl_dcmd` package provides the following functionality:
+For external users, the `pixl_dcmd` package provides the following functionality:

-- `anonymise_dicom()`: Applies the [anonymisation operations](#tag-scheme-anonymisation) for the appropriate tag scheme using [Kitware Dicom Anonymizer](https://github.com/KitwareMedical/dicom-anonymizer)) and deletes any tags not mentioned in the tag scheme.
+- `anonymise_dicom()`: Applies the [anonymisation operations](#tag-scheme-anonymisation)
+   for the appropriate tag scheme using [Kitware Dicom Anonymizer](https://github.com/KitwareMedical/dicom-anonymizer) and deletes any tags not mentioned in the tag scheme.
-- `write_dataset_to_bytes()`: writes a DICOM dataset to a bytes object
+   There is also an option to synchronise to the PIXL database, external users can avoid this to just run the allow-list and applying the tag scheme.
+- `anonymise_and_validate_dicom()`: Compares DICOM validation issues before and after calling `anonymise_dicom` and returns a dictionary of the new issues.
+Can also avoid synchronising with PIXL database

 ## Installation

-Install the Python dependencies with
+Install the Python dependencies from the `pixl_dcmc` directory:

 ```bash
 python -m pip install -e ../pixl_core/ -e ".[test,dev]"